gualtierotesta/blog/docs/articles/maven-enforcer.md

 tags: [coding, java, maven, plugins, versions, pom.xml, super pom, maven-enforcer-plugin]
 ---

+This article is obsolete.
+You can find an updated and expanded version on [Medium](https://medium.com/@gualtierotesta/the-maven-enforcer-plugin-e45d68c0fa80).

 *Last update: 16 Dec 2018*

 The [Maven Enforcer Plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin ) lets us define and, if required, enforce some environmental conditions like the: